charon-bo/charon-bo.github.io/_pages/about.md

 <span class='anchor' id='-News'></span>
 # 🔥 News

-[2023/06] Two papers got accepted by IEEE IROS 2023.
-Congrats to Shoujie and Huaze!
+[2024/01] SSR Group has four papers got accepted by ICRA 2024.
+Congrats to shilong, xiaosa, ziwu, and chenchang!
+Research covers tactile duplexing, tactile reconstruction, multi-modal visual-tactile, flexible operation!

-[2023/06] Hengzi received the excellent master thesis award!
-Congrats!

-[2023/06] Shoujie received the Tsinghua Future Scholar Award for PhD student.
-(Only 4 out of all SIGS fresh PhD students) Congrats!
+[2024/01] Our work on bidirectional human-robot interaction e-skin has been accepted by ICRA 2024, Japan, Yokohama.

+[2023/10] Shilong obtained the internship offer from [Tencent Robotics X](https://mp.weixin.qq.com/s/A3mGZ6zK6WOZpPU8ks-Qsw) lab and will continue research on robot tactile!

+[2023/10] Shilong received the Tsinghua University second-class scholarship!

+[2023/10] Shilong participated in the 8th "Fundamental Theories and Key Technologies of Soft Robotics" Symposium in 2023.

+[2023/09] Shilong participated in the 2023 Guangdong Provincial Graduate Student Academic Forum and gave an academic presentation.

-[2023/05] Our work on visuo-tactile sensor for transparent object grasping has been accepted by IEEE Transactions on Robotics.
-Congrats to Shoujie.
+[2023/09] Our work on hybrid embedded system for the continuous monitoring of bird fligh has been accepted by UbiComp 23 SESSION: CPD.

-[2023/04] Our work on triboelectric gait sensor for human activity recognition and indentification has been accepted by Nano Energy (IF: 19.06).
-Congrats to Jiarong, Zixuan and Zihan.
+[2023/08] Our work on platypus-inspired electro-mechanosensory finger for remote control and tactile sensing has been accepted by Nano Energy (IF: 19.06).

-[2023/03] Zihan received the IEEE ICRA 2023 RAS Travel Grant.
-Congrats!

 <span class='anchor' id='-Publications'></span>